zeus-fyi/zeus/README.md

 Snapshot download urls for mainnet geth & lighthouse available on request.

 ## Infra configuration is in the 14th century.
-Introducting the 21st century printing press
+Introducing the 21st century printing press

 By unifying the infra ecosystem tools of today it allows the acceleration of infra development exponentially overtime with each new open source cookbook & system template allowing you to glue sophisticated distributed systems together in zero time, which lets decentralized solo & small team builders compete directly against large incumbents at the edge of technology by erasing the need for large investment in infra & devops departments that are needed now to even get started.